 On September 14, 2021, the U.S. Department of State announced an expansion of the ability for consular officers to waive in-person interviews, under certain criteria, for F, M, or J academic visas through December 31, 2021.
 There is no guarantee, however, that an in-person interview will be waived.
 To view the USDOS guidance, please view […]

 MIT Medical has posted a Vaccine Information FAQ, including specific questions received from international students.
-Please view the Vaccine Information FAQ here, and do visit in the future for updates.
+Please be sure to return to this site for continuous updates throughout the summer and into the Fall 2021 semester.
 Additional details about accessing the MIT Campus during the COVID-19 pandemic is available here.

 If you encounter issues at your U.S. Port-of-Entry with U.S. Customs and Border Protection, where additional information is requested, please contact the ISO Emergency Phone Number: 617-258-5480.
 This number is NOT to be used to report a successful entry to the U.S., only if you encounter problems at the port-of-entry.
 For non-Port-of-Entry or non-emergency inquiries, […]

 On August 12, 2021, the U.S Department of State has updated their website posting on National Interest Exemptions (NIE) with some additional frequently asked questions (FAQ).
 Of specific interest is an FAQ that states that a student would not need to get an NIE issued by the US Embassy/Consulate for each travel restricted country visited […]

 On August 6, 2021, a group of U.S. Senators, led by Senator Alex Padilla of California, sent a letter to Secretary Anthony Blinken at the U.S. Department of State to expand resources to the U.S. Embassies/Consulates to increase capacity to speed up the processing of student visas so students can arrive in time for the […]